ionic-team/ionic-site/docs/nightly/api/directive/ionNavView/index.md

 As a user navigates throughout your app, Ionic is able to keep track of their navigation history.
-By knowing their history, transitions between views correctly slide either left or right, or no transition at all.
+By knowing their history, transitions between views correctly enter and exit using the platform's transition style.
 An additional benefit to Ionic's navigation system is its ability to manage multiple histories.
+For example, each tab can have it's own navigation history stack.

 Ionic uses the AngularUI Router module so app interfaces can be organized into various "states".
 Like Angular's core $route service, URLs can be used